jillesvangurp/kt-search-kts/README.md

 This will transitively pull in `kt-search` and `kotlinx-cli`.

-Then use the `kotlinx-cli` to load the search client parameters:
+Then use the `kotlinx-cli` parser to load the search client parameters and create a search client with convenient extension functions:

 ```kotlin
 val parser = ArgParser("script")